sodiqalase/bazaratech-assessment/ADRREADME.md

 This document contains the architectural decisions made in the Bazara Assessment project.
 Each ADR provides context about key technical choices, their implications, and the reasoning behind them.

-## ADR 1: Next.js 14 with App Router
+## ADR 1: Next.js 14 with App Router and Enhanced UI
 **Date:** Current

 ### Context
-The project needed a modern React framework that provides server-side rendering, routing, and optimal performance out of the box.
+The project needed a modern React framework that provides server-side rendering, routing, and optimal performance out of the box, along with a robust UI component system.

 ### Decision
-We chose Next.js 14 with the App Router pattern over other alternatives like Remix or plain React.
+We chose Next.js 14 with the App Router pattern, Base UI Components, and HeroIcons for enhanced UI development.

 ### Rationale
 - App Router provides more intuitive and flexible routing